forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

 ## Planning the Interface

 API stands for **Application Programming Interface**.
-When it comes to building an API, designing a good  **Interface** is as important as the underyling software.
+When it comes to building an API, designing a good  **Interface** is as important as the underlying software.
 Other developers will use this **interface** for **programming their applications.** See what I did there?

 {{% tip %}}